-How To Medicate Your Cat
+How To Give Your Cat Medicine Like A Pro

 Have you ever had to give your cat oral medication?
 Perhaps antibiotics for an upper respiratory infection, long-term medication, or a dewormer.
 If you have not, consider yourself blessed.
 However, at some point, “Muffins” will probably need some medication.
 Here are some tips and tricks to avoid making medication time a major hassle.